 |Years||5% Compound Interest|

-Regardless of where you are financially right now, it is important to set aside personal funds for your future – and to protect those funds.
+Regardless of where you are financially right now, it is important to set aside personal funds for your future.
+And most importantly, to protect those funds.
 Over the next couple of decades, the largest population segment in U.S. history – the Baby Boomers – will be retiring.
 Yet, most of these 76 million individuals will face numerous challenges such as:

 - Longer life expectancy.
 Due in large part to improved medical technology, people are living longer now than ever before.
-While this is good news, it also means that retirement assets must be stretched in order to last much longer too.
+While this is good news, it also means that retirement assets must be stretched in order to last much longer.